ivynya/Caravel/README.md

 ## Contributing

 Contributions of any size are welcome!
-Additionally, Caravel is participating in Hacktoberfest 2022 and valid issues will be given the appropriate labels for the event.

 For bug reports, please make an [issue](https://github.com/ivynya/Caravel/issues/new/choose) on this repository.